How to Convert C Corp to S Corp: Everything You Need to Know

 4. If a simple election to become an S corporation with the IRS is not enough or the business operates in a state where this election is not recognized for its pass-through tax benefits, the c corporation can liquidate its assets and restart as an LLC.

 If you need help with converting a C Corp to an S Corp, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.